 The programme increases agricultural productivity through the deployment of proven and high-performance agricultural technologies at scale along selected value chains including maize.

-Better maize fields
+Cleaner maize fields

 Enhancing maize production systems

-Ideally, only 2 sprays of delegate are needed after the fourth week to control for FAW infestation up to harvest.
+Ideally, only 2 sprays of delegate are needed after the fourth week to control FAW infestation up to harvest.
 However in highly infested areas the number of sprays can be increased to 3.

-The Maize compact has tapped into the Crop life existing platform which exists in over 80 countries, to enhance training farmers and agricultural workers in the responsible and effective use of crop protection products.
+The Maize compact has tapped into the Crop life existing platform which exits in over 80 countries, to enhance training farmers and agricultural workers in the responsible and effective use of crop protection products.

 The Compact will enhance its work with youth groups affiliated to the National Union of Farmers in Zambia, to expand coverage

 The TAAT maize compact in partnership with Corteva Agriscience recruited four youths, who were trained in provision of spraying and stewardship services among maize farms in Zambia.